Lemon Pecorino Brown Rice with Greens and Peas

 4. Add cooked brown rice and spread into an even layer.
 Heat through.

-5. Stir in peas, kale, and green cubes.
+5. Stir in green cubes, then the peas and kale.
+Add 1/4 cup hot water.
 Mix gently and completely.
-Cook until kale is just wilted and vegetables are tender.
+Cook covered until kale is just wilted and vegetables are tender.

 6. Add butter and stir until melted and glossy.